 What happens if I overdose (Danocrine)?

-A single large dose of danazol is not expected to produce life-threatening symptoms.
-However, high doses taken over a long period of time may cause weight gain, increased acne or facial hair growth, menstrual problems, or breast changes.
+An overdose of danazol is not expected to produce life threatening symptoms.
+However, long term use of high doses can lead to symptoms such as weight gain, increased acne or facial hair, menstrual problems, or breast changes.